blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/The Hebrew Religion.md

 ## Variants
 - Old
 	- Tribes
-		- Levites
+		- Levites (sons of Aaron, chosen to be preists)
-		-
+		- Other tribes
 	- Roman Era
-		- Pharisees (a philosophical group)
+		- Pharisees (a philosophical group, followed the Oral Torah.
+Mostly the common people and Rabbis.
+Jesus would've been a Pharisee.)
-		- Essenes (they believed the others corrupted the city and the Temple)
+		- Essenes (they believed the others corrupted the city and the Temple, and kinda followed the Oral Torah.
+They were Isolationists)
-		- Sadducees (They wanted to be the priestly caste, and rejected the Oral Torah and notions of afterlife as they were not in the Torah)
+		- Sadducees (They wanted to be the priestly caste, and rejected the Oral Torah and notions of afterlife as they were not in the Torah.
+They were the wealthy people.)
 		- Zealots (Anti-Roman group which led to the Great Revolt, or the "fourth group", as described by Josephus)
 			- Sicarii (Assassins) (Josephus described them as bandits who killed Jews who sympathized with Romans)
 	- Samaritans